How CRM for developers automates leads, reservations, and deals, increasing conversion and reducing errors in real estate sales

 12. The manager can see who sold how much and how many viewings each person conducted during the week.

-13. The system keeps a history of all interactions, clients get better service, and the company closes sales it used to lose.
+13. The system preserves the history of all interactions, clients get better service, and the company gains sales it used to lose.

-Case 2: Severnyye Gorizonty Group - an end-to-end sales funnel increased conversion by 1.8x
+Case 2: Severnye Gorizonty Group - end-to-end sales funnel increased conversion by 1.8x

 1. Problem: marketing channels brought in leads, but not deals.